 The fans of role-playing games liked fairytale texts about dragons, magic, and universe mysteries.
 Later a whole generation of serious rock musicians grew up on this album.
 Among them are Halestorm, David Draiman, Jack Black, and Killswitch Engage.

 Slipknot: We Are Not Your Kind

-The band is popular among crazy teenagers searching for fresh and unbiased speedy paper reviews and mature heavy metal lovers.
+The band is popular among crazy teenagers searching for fresh and unbiased a few positive speedy paper reviews online and mature heavy metal lovers.
 The album cover illustrates its lyrical and conceptual message that has not changed much since the first releases.
 The song texts represent some surrealistically abstract notes, full of aggression towards the singer and other people, and failure to take the current reality.